 The American Chemistry Olympiad has been organized by the American Chemical Society (ACS) since 1984.
 It is an influential high school chemistry competition in the United States.
 It aims to stimulate and cultivate a new generation of young students’ passion for pursuing chemistry in higher education.
 As one of the top competitions in the United States, nearly 1,600 American young scientists participate every year.

 The Physics Bowl American High School Physics Competition is organized by the American Physics Teachers Association, the only academic institution in the U.S. specializing in popularizing and improving physics education.
-The association provides the latest physics frontier ideas and the richest physics education resources for American universities and high schools through conferences, forums, and competitions every year.
+The association provides the latest physics frontier ideas and the richest physics education resources for American universities and high schools through annual conferences, forums, and competitions.

 The USA Computing Olympiad (USACO) is a computer science competition for high school students in the United States.
 It is organized by the Computing Olympiad Foundation, a nonprofit organization that promotes computer science education and provides competitive programming opportunities for students.
 The USACO holds a series of online and on-site contests throughout the year, with the top performers eligible to participate in the International Olympiad in Informatics (IOI).
 The contests are designed to challenge students’ problem-solving and programming skills, and they cover a range of topics in computer science, including algorithms, data structures, and computational thinking.